commtech/fscc-windows/README.md

 clock mode.

-##### The CRC-CCITT generated is not what I expect.
+##### The CRC-CCITT generated is not what I expected.
-There are many resources online that say they can calculate CRC-CCITT but most don't use the correct formula defined by the HDLC specification.
+There are many resources online that say they can calculate CRC-CCITT, but most don't use the correct formula defined by the HDLC specification.

 An eample of one that doesn't is [lammertbies.nl](http://www.lammertbies.nl/comm/info/crc-calculation.html)